Shiva108/ai-llm-red-team-handbook/docs/Chapter_27_Federated_Learning_Attacks.md

 ## 27.12 Conclusion

-### Chapter Takeaways
+### The Bottom Line

-1. **Federated Learning Has Unique Vulnerabilities:** Distributed training creates attack surfaces absent in centralized ML (model poisoning, Byzantine attacks, gradient inversion)
+1. **FL has its own attack surface:** Distributed training opens doors that centralized ML keeps closed.
+Model poisoning, Byzantine failures, and gradient inversion aren't theoretical—they work.
-2. **Small Attacker Fractions Cause Significant Damage:** Even 10-20% malicious participants degrade accuracy >30% or plant persistent backdoors
+2. **Small fractions, big damage:** You don't need to compromise most participants.
+10-20% malicious clients can tank accuracy by 30% or plant permanent backdoors.
-3. **Gradients Leak Private Data:** Standard FL gradient sharing enables reconstruction of training samples; differential privacy essential for true privacy
+3. **"We only share gradients" isn't privacy:** Gradient inversion proves it.
+Differential privacy isn't optional for sensitive applications.
-4. **Defense Requires Multiple Layers:** No single defense sufficient; combine Byzantine-robust aggregation, differential privacy, secure aggregation, and anomaly detection
+4. **No silver bullet:** You need layers.
+Robust aggregation, differential privacy, secure aggregation, anomaly detection—pick several.

 ### Recommendations for Red Teamers